Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/hi-IN/axialunar-time-periods.md

 ### Periods of common actions and attributes

-_NOTE: AXIALunar is 4x as fast as AXIASolar will be, except for blocktimes where AXIASolar will also have 6 second blocktimes._
+_NOTE: AXIALunar is 4x as fast as AXIA will be, except for blocktimes where AXIA will also have 6 second blocktimes._

 - Block: 6 seconds
 - Epoch: 1 hour (600 slots x 6 seconds)